AI4Bharat/ezAnnotate/docs/how-it-works/tasks.md

 ## Full-Length Document Annotations

 Using this feature, you can tag and mark entities in *PDF, DOC, DOCX or text documents*.
 You can just create such a project, upload your data and start tagging.
 You can collect the data once you are done by downloading.
+This also supports **multi-labelling** and **overlapping** which enables you to tag entities inside other entity.

 - **On the tagger window, you can see all the available tags.
 They are color coded.**